hajdun/express_crud/backend/README.md

 ```
 POST /customers
 ```
-posts one customer to the customer array
+posts one customer to the customer array (only need "name" in request body)

 ```
 PUT /customers/:id
 ```
-modifies a customer with the given id in the customer array
+modifies a customer with the given id in the customer array (only need "name" in request body)

 ```
 DELETE /customers/:id